MiguelCarrera8/miguedev.github.io/_posts/2020-09-26-htb-writeup-admirer.md

 ## Website

 The website has a bunch of pictures but nothing else interesting.
-The about link with the contact form at the bottom of the page is not functional.
+The  link with the contact form at the bottom of the page is not functional.

 ![](/assets/images/htb-writeup-admirer/image-20200502182528416.png)